Glen Davis Biography Update, Age, Net Worth, Career Stats, & Facts

 • Career-high 33 points (December 3, 2013, vs Philadelphia 76ers)

-Glen Davis had a solid NBA career marked by a championship ring and strong bench contributions.
-After legal issues and a 2023 fraud conviction, he began serving a 40-month sentence in 2024.
+Glen Davis enjoyed a commendable NBA career highlighted by a championship title and significant bench contributions.
+After encountering legal difficulties and a 2023 fraud conviction, he began serving a 40-month sentence in 2024.